-Plagiarism is a theft of assets of an individual by using his/her ideas, information and material without giving him/her the due credit.
-It is a serious academic offense that does not only undermines a person’s intelligence but also an unjust behaviour to the person whose ideas were used because he/she was not acclaimed for the work.
+Plagiarism is the theft of the assets of an individual by using his/her ideas, information and material without giving him/her the due credit.
+It is a serious academic offence that not only undermines a person’s intelligence but also unjust behaviour to the person whose ideas were used because he/she was not acclaimed for the work.

-To change verbs here and there and manipulate the sentence structure in paragraphs so as to hoodwink a reader regarding the contributions of the original author is called substantial unattributed textual copying.
+To change verbs here and there and manipulate the sentence structure in paragraphs to hoodwink a reader regarding the contributions of the original author is called substantial unattributed textual copying.